xen-project/xen/docs/misra/deviations.rst

      - Tagged as `deliberate` for ECLAIR.

    * - R3.1
-     - Comments starting with '/\*' and containing hyperlinks are safe as they are not instances of commented-out code.
+     - Comments starting with '/\*' and containing URLs are safe as they are not instances of commented-out code.
      - Tagged as `safe` for ECLAIR.

    * - R5.3